Therefore, encourage one another and build one another up, just as you are doing.

 Christ Has Died, Christ is Risen, Christ Will Come Again

-God is good, His love endures forever!
-According to Pew research, less than 15% of Western Christians utilize the Bible as a moral compass.
-And perhaps it’s the way the questions were asked, but the answers provided to these Gallop pollsters are concerning.
-None of the responses indicate a motivation for going to church as [...]
+Pew research shows less than 15% of Western Christians utilize the Bible as a moral compass.
+The answers provided to the Gallop pollsters are concerning.
+None of the responses indicate a motivation for going to church as having anything to do with worshiping God, glorifying Christ, or being convicted/encouraged by the Holy Spirit.
+Instead, the answers are, “I go to church to increase my knowledge and enjoy my kind of music.” [...]

 Read More from Christ Has Died, Christ is Risen, Christ Will Come Again